Mensel123/final_project/DESIGN.md

 * Adding a toggle option to show aggricultural land over time.
 Aggriculture is one of the main causes for deforestation and might therefore be interesting to show as additional data. (d3)
+* Selecting multiple countries adds lines to the line chart
+* Pie charts with best and wordst countries

 ## Plugins:
 * d3-tip.js